opnfv/fuel/docs/configguide/installerconfig.rst

 the OPNFV reference platform.
 All the networks involved in the OPNFV infrastructure as well as the provider networks and the private tenant VLANs needs to be manually configured.

-Manual configuration of the Brahmaputra hardware platform should be carried out according to the OPNFV Pharos specification <TODO>

 Jumphost configuration
 ----------------------